MikeRogers0/MikeRogersIO/README.md

 # How to turn on

-   jekyll server -w -H 0.0.0.0
+   bundle exec jekyll server -w -H 0.0.0.0

 # How to deploy

-   jekyll build
+   bundle exec jekyll build
    s3_website cfg apply
    s3_website push